 But, what exactly is Viral Blogging?

+Viral Blogging Is When You Purposely Post Content; Which Is Most Likely To Be Shared And Therefore, Go Viral.

 You might think that every piece of content that you post, is specifically intended to be shared and go viral possibly; but the difference is that you choose your topics and the format of your posts in a very specific way; which has been shown to be most effective for Viral Content.